operator-framework/enhancements/enhancements/sha-bundle-digest.md

 ### Goals

--   Give users the ability to the enable digest-based image resolution via a CLI flag when generating bundles.
 -   Allow users to specify additional images to resolve digests via an environment variable.
 -   Add the ability to resolve image digests from image tag dynamically using local docker registry.
 -   OPEN QUESTION: Store digest and tag mappings in file so that user-written code can resolve tags to digest.

 ### Non-Goals

--   Migrate existing `operator-sdk` based operators from image tags to image digests.
+-   Automated migration of existing `operator-sdk` based operators from image tags to image digests.
 -   Identify locations in user code that reference images by tag.

 ## Proposal

 -   Add `--image-digests` flag to `make bundle` in order to enable this feature to be run.
 -   During bundle generation, discover all environment variables that begin with `RELATED_IMAGE_` then resolve the tags to digests.
 These variables should be set in `config/manager/manager.yaml` as suggested in [https://master.sdk.operatorframework.io/docs/best-practices/common-recommendation/#other-common-suggestions](https://master.sdk.operatorframework.io/docs/best-practices/common-recommendation/#other-common-suggestions).
+-   Update CSV relatedImages with resolved image tags to digests

 ### Risks and Mitigations